AhmedIdress/grokking-algorithm-implementation-with-dart/README.md

-## Chapter 1
+## Chapter 2
-This chapter talking about binary search tree.
+This chapter talking about Arrays and linked lists as simple data structures, and selection sort algorithm.